knative/docs/install/Knative-custom-install.md

 * [Build v0.2.0](https://github.com/knative/build/releases/tag/v0.2.0)
 * [Eventing v0.2.0](https://github.com/knative/eventing/releases/tag/v0.2.0)

-### Installing individual Knative components
+### Installing Knative packages

 **Tip**: From the table above, you can copy and paste the URL and filename of the installation package that you want to install.

-1. To install an installation package, run the `kubectl apply` command and specify the package path and filename:
+1. To install a Knative package, run the `kubectl apply` command and specify the package path and filename:

    * To install an individual package: